Quasi-Fuchsian flows and the coupled vortex equations: Introduction

-Theorem \ref{thm:main} provides an independent ``PDE proof'' of \cite[Théorème B]{Ghys-92}, and the classification result \cite[Théorème 4.6]{Ghys_93} shows that the two constructions are equivalent up to smooth orbit equivalence.
+Theorem \ref{thm:main}, Items a--d, provide an independent ``PDE proof'' of \cite[Théorème B]{Ghys-92}, and the classification result \cite[Théorème 4.6]{Ghys_93} shows that the two constructions are equivalent up to smooth orbit equivalence.
+We note that the appealing formula in Item e, expressing the marked length spectrum of the thermostat flow as the arithmetic mean of those of $g_1$ and $g_2$, depends on the particular parametrization of the flow and is a novel feature not detected in \cite{Ghys-92} (note that $\ell_g(\pi\circ \zeta)$ coincides with the period of $\zeta$).
 It is interesting to note that Ghys' proof of Item d relies on the marked length spectrum rigidity for hyperbolic metrics, while in our case we invoke \cite[Theorem 5.5]{Mettler-Paternain-19}, which relies on an energy identity and ideas from geometric inverse problems.
-To show that $\mc{G}$ is a bijection, we consider a functional given by the sum of two Dirichlet energies and use the argument in the proof of \cite[Proposition 2.12]{Schoen93} to establish that this functional has a unique critical point (a global minimum).
+One possible approach to show that $\mc{G}$ is a bijection, is to consider a functional given by the sum of two Dirichlet energies and use the argument in the proof of \cite[Proposition 2.12]{Schoen93} to establish that this functional has a unique critical point (a global minimum).

 In summary, here is how our construction of quasi-Fuchsian flows proceeds, starting from a pair of points $([g_{1}]_{\Teich}, [g_{2}]_{\Teich})$: \begin{itemize} \item The sum of Dirichlet energies associated with the pair $([g_{1}]_{\Teich}, [g_{2}]_{\Teich})$ produces a unique global minimum on $\T(M)$ and hence a point $[\sigma]_{\Teich} \in \T(M)$, which, as explained in \cite{Schoen93}, should be thought of as the midpoint in $\T(M)$ between $[g_{1}]_{\Teich}$ and $[g_{2}]_{\Teich}$ since the pair of harmonic maps thus obtained have opposite Hopf differentials, $A$ and $-A$. \item With the pair $([\sigma]_{\conf}, A)$ obtained above, we solve the coupled vortex equations \eqref{eq:coupled-vortex-intro} to obtain a unique Blaschke metric $g \in [\sigma]_{\conf}$. \item On the unit circle bundle $SM_g$ of $g$, we consider the thermostat flow of $F = X + \lambda V$, where $\lambda = \im(\pi_2^*A)$. \item It turns out that the flow of $F$ is Anosov, with the smooth weak stable (resp. unstable) foliation conjugate to the weak stable (resp. unstable) foliation of the geodesic flow of $g_{1}$ (resp. $g_{2}$). \end{itemize}